Answering 8 of the Toughest SEO Questions for Online Fashion Retailers

 For bots, these pages are nothing but repetitive content from categories.
 To make it worse, some retailers link to such pages from their navigation and use them as a category page (especially when they want a new category page as a PPC landing page, which doesn’t exist in the navigation otherwise).
-This can be damaging to your store’s organic SEO.
+This can be damaging to your organic SEO for Online Retail Stores.
 So make sure that you don’t link out to search result pages from your website’s navigation and exclude these pages from your robots.txt file using wildcards.

 Question #4: Is it possible to succeed in e-commerce without investing too much time in SEO?